OttoChu/Hunter-Vs-Prey/README.md

 * Press 'E' to toggle the special move.

 ## Rules
+1. The Prey is represented as 🦊.

+2. The Hunter is represented as 👨.

+3. Both the Hunter and Prey can move 1 square at a time..

-1. Squares that you can be on are represented as 🌳.
+4. The squares that you can be on are represented as 🌳.

-2. Squares that you can **NOT** be on are represented as 🗻.
+5. The squares that you can NOT be on are represented as 🗻.

-3. The Prey is represented as 👨.

-4. The Hunter is represented as 🦊.

-5. If an invalid move is made, your total move will be incremented by **1**.
+6. If an invalid move is made, your total moves count will be incremented by 1!

-3. You starts with 10 special moves.
+7. "You start with 10 special moves

-4. Toggling your special move will count as a turn.
+8. Toggling your special move will count as a turn.